brandmaker/devportal-website/src/content/guides/mbi.md

 ## Administration: Consumer Registration for MBI

-Log in to your BrandMaker system as an administrator to make the necessary settings.
+Log in to your Uptempo or legacy BrandMaker system as an administrator to make the necessary settings.
 You can access the registration under > Administration > Fusion > Backbone / MBI:

  ![](/assets/guides/mbi/fusion_backbone.png)
  Your screen view should now resemble the one above.
 Some screen texts may still be subject to change until the release version.